kaz-utashiro/App-Greple-xlate/examples/README.EN-US.md

 Three files will be generated: `cm`, `ifdef`, and `cm`.
 The `xtxt` file contains only the translated text, while the `cm` and `ifdef` files contain both the original and translated text.

+## Wrap lines

+The format specification with trailing `-fold`, for example `cm-fold`, wraps the output at 80 columns.

 ## Control files

 If the target file has a file with a specific extension, the translation process can be controlled by its contents.
 For example, if there is a file called `Document.txt.LANG` along with a file called `Document.txt`, the translation will be done in the language written in the file.